AqwamCreates/DataPredict/docs/API/Others/ModelSafeguardWrapper.md

 * Model: The model object to modify its training capabilities.

 * hasClassification: Set whether or not the model has classification ability.
 [Default: true]

+* modifiedModelArray: An array containing the modified model if the training is model update is not successful.
+[Default: Stochastic-Train Model]

 #### Returns: